Roastmasters - Everything for the home coffee roaster.

 Crop Comments

-Colombia is the second largest exporter of coffee in the world.
-All coffee grown is of the Arabic species, and mostly all is grown at high elevation and wet processed.
-Supremo is the country's highest grade.
+Colombia is the second largest exporter of Arabica coffee in the world.
+All coffee grown is Arabica species, and mostly all is grown at high elevation and wet processed.
+Supremo is the country's highest grade though the highest elevation coffee can be smaller and thus not able to make the size grade although more concentrated.
 Colombia coffee has a well-earned reputation as having fine body, pleasant acidity and clean flavor.
 Each region brings a little something different to the final product.